open-contracting/infrastructure/docs/cost/ids/sustainability.md

 3. Add an `Observation` object to the metric's `.observations` array and:

-- Map the amount of greenhouse gas emissions in tonnes of CO2 equivalent to the observation's `.measure`
+- Map the amount of greenhouse gas emission savings in tonnes of CO2 equivalent to the observation's `.measure`
 - Set the `.unit.name` to "Tonne (metric ton)", `.unit.scheme` to 'UNCEFACT' and `.unit.id` to "TNE"
 - Set `.period` to the period covered by the calculation.

-4. If supporting documentation is available, [add a project document](../common.md#add-a-project-document) and set `.documentType` to 'ghgEmissionsReduction'.
+4. If supporting documentation is available, [Add a project document](../common.md#add-a-project-document) and set its `.documentType` to 'ghgEmissionsReduction'.
 ```json
 {
   "id": "oc4ids-bu3kcz-123456789",